yingweiwo

 Pharmacodynamics

-Calcidiol is the precursor of vitamin D3.
-Vitamin D3 is a steroid hormone that has long been known for its important role in regulating body levels of calcium and phosphorus, in mineralization of bone, and for the assimilation of vitamin A. The classical manifestations of vitamin D deficiency is rickets, which is seen in children and results in bony deformaties including bowed long bones.
-Deficiency in adults leads to the disease osteomalacia.
-Both rickets and osteomalacia reflect impaired mineralization of newly synthesized bone matrix, and usually result from a combination of inadequate exposure to sunlight and decreased dietary intake of vitamin D. Common causes of vitamin D deficiency include genetic defects in the vitamin D receptor, severe liver or kidney disease, and insufficient exposure to sunlight.
-Vitamin D plays an important role in maintaining calcium balance and in the regulation of parathyroid hormone (PTH).
-It promotes renal reabsorption of calcium, increases intestinal absorption of calcium and phosphorus, and increases calcium and phosphorus mobilization from bone to plasma.
+Calcidiol is a precursor to vitamin D3.
+Vitamin D3 is a steroid hormone whose important role in regulating calcium and phosphorus levels, bone mineralization, and vitamin A absorption is well-known.
+A typical manifestation of vitamin D deficiency is rickets, common in children, which leads to skeletal deformities, including curvature of long bones.
+In adults, vitamin D deficiency leads to osteomalacia.
+Both rickets and osteomalacia reflect impaired mineralization of newly synthesized bone matrix, usually resulting from a combination of insufficient sunlight exposure and reduced dietary vitamin D intake.
+Common causes of vitamin D deficiency include vitamin D receptor gene defects, severe liver or kidney disease, and insufficient sunlight exposure.
+Vitamin D plays a crucial role in maintaining calcium homeostasis and regulating parathyroid hormone (PTH).
+It promotes renal reabsorption of calcium, increases intestinal absorption of calcium and phosphorus, and promotes the mobilization of calcium and phosphorus from bones to plasma.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.